PhyloSofS-Team/DANCE/doc/README.md

 #### Structural alignment on the reference

-The structural alignment of the conformations to the reference is done by minimizing the Root Mean Squared Deviation (RMSD) between the common set of occupied positions in the sequence alignment between the reference and the considered conformation
+The structural alignment of the conformations to the reference is done by minimizing the Root Mean Squared Deviation (RMSD) between the common set of occupied positions in the sequence alignment between the reference and the considered conformation.

 ##### Calpha or whole backbone

-The alignment and centering can be done by using only the alpha carbon with the option **--calpha**, or with all the backbone atoms without this option.
+The alignment and centering can be done by using only the alpha carbon with the option **-c** **--calpha**, or with all the backbone atoms without this option.

 ##### Removal of redundant structures

-This step also computes the values of the RMSD matrix, allowing removing redundant structures by using a RMSD threshold defined by **--similarity**.
+This step also computes the values of the RMSD matrix, allowing removing redundant structures by using a RMSD threshold defined by **-s** **--similarity**.
-If two structures have less than **--similarity** RMSD, and identical amino acid sequence, we **remove the last in the alphabetical order**.
+If two structures have less than **-s** **--similarity** RMSD, and identical amino acid sequence, we **remove the last in the alphabetical order**.
-If two structures have less than **--similarity** RMSD but one is subset of the other, we **remove the shortest conformation**.
+If two structures have less than **-s** **--similarity** RMSD but one is subset of the other, we **remove the shortest conformation**.
-If two structures have less than **--similarity** RMSD but have different sets of residues, we **keep them both**.
+If two structures have less than **-s** **--similarity** RMSD but have different sets of residues, we **keep them both**.

 ##### Minimal substet in common for structural alignment

-If two structures have less than **--commonResAln** residues in common, their RMSD is set to NAN.
+If two structures have less than ***-z** **--commonResAln** residues in common, their RMSD is set to NAN.
 If a structure has **NAN RMSD with the reference**, it is **removed from the ensemble**.

 ##### Weighted structural alignment

 cifAlignment offers the possibility to weight the structural alignment by giving relative wheights to the common subset of residues between the two aligned structures.
 We derive those weights from the global coverage of the position in the MSA.
-To activate this option, use the **--weighted** option.
+To activate this option, use the **-w** **--weighted** option.

 ##### Choice of several references

-If you require several references for structure alignment, you can use the **--n** parameter, specifying the number of references required.
+If you require several references for structure alignment, you can use the **--n** **--numReferences** parameter, specifying the number of references required.
 The references are chosen so as to maximize the RMSD with the references already chosen.

 ### Output